 Giving has been a part of Nancy Jo Flint’s life since she was a teenager.
 Instead of throwing Nancy Jo a 12th birthday party, her mother took her to California Hospital in Los Angeles, launching six years of Saturdays as a “candy striper” during which Nancy Jo donated her time and compassion to people in need.

 “I know how hard it is to get funding,” Carlotta Glackin, Ph.D., says.
 “I have spent most of my career in the lab at City of Hope working with superb graduate students.
 Having been a patient, too, I want to focus on the next generation and ensure that City of Hope continues to be a research and treatment leader.
 My gift through my estate to fund scholarships for graduate students will help ensure what I’ve achieved will live on.”

-Like many who come to us for help, Jeff Gryde owes his life to clinical research and the generous donors who support it.
-That’s the reason he has included City of Hope in his estate plan and agreed to be public about his commitment.
+Like many who came to us for help, Jeff Gryde gave credit for his many additional years of life to clinical research and the generous donors who support it.
+That’s the reason he included City of Hope in his estate plan and agreed to share his story.

 “When I married Don, I knew I was not only marrying into his family, I was also marrying into City of Hope as the family charity,” laughs Lois Hoffman.
 “Of course, it was easy for me to adopt City of Hope because I believed in it, too.”

 “National Professional Salon Industry support of City of Hope is a 30-year tradition.
 I’m proud to be part of an industry that has given so much to so many,” says Harlan Kirschner, explaining why he participates in the Industry Challenge to benefit City of Hope.